18 Things That Will Happen Once Queen Elizabeth II Dies

 Monarchy will remain, but the Commonwealth is uncertain

-Although there is much debate about what will happen to the monarchy after the long-reigning Elizabeth, chances are everything will stay the same.
-With Charles likely to have a short reign due to his age, the monarchy will continue to grow and modernize as the popular younger generation then takes the reign.
-Slightly less clear is what will happen to the Commonwealth, the voluntary association of independent former colonies that accounts for over a third of the world’s population.
-Last April at a Commonwealth meeting, the Queen asserted it was her “sincere wish” that Charles carry on as head of the Commonwealth.
+Although there is much debate about what happens when the queen dies in terms of the continuation of the monarchy, chances are, everything will stay the same.
+Despite the rumors, Prince William will never be king before Prince Charles (unless the older prince dies before the queen).
+But Charles is still likely to have a short reign due to his age, and the monarchy will continue to streamline and modernize as the popular younger generation takes the reins—and the reign.
+Slightly less clear is what will happen to the Commonwealth, the voluntary association of independent former colonies that accounts for almost a third of the world’s population.
+At a Commonwealth meeting in 2018, the queen asserted it was her “sincere wish” that Charles carry on as head of the Commonwealth.
 The other government leaders soon agreed, officially announcing to the press he would take her place when she passes.